Digitize VHS or any of the Following Memories

 Digitizing is Simply Mysterious

-Reborn Audio Video converts audio and visual ‘stuff’ from its current format into digital because the existing formats have become:
+Reborn Audio Video converts audio and visual analog media such as VHS tapes, audio cassettes, and reels of 8mm film from their current format into digital formats because the media:

-1, impossible to use (there are no longer machines available to play them)
+1. In analog form has become impossible to use (i.e., there are no longer machines available to play them)

-3. a nuisance to store (bins and bins of photos)
+3. Has become too cumbersome to store (bins and bins of photos, tapes, and cassettes)

-5. impossible to share with friends and family around the world (wedding pictures to all the relatives who attended)
+5. Format is impossible to easily share with friends and family around the world (wedding pictures with all the relatives who attended)

 How do I Enjoy Digital Conversions?